Labpur (community development block): Culture

-Fullara, near Labhpur, is one of the Shakti Peethas.
+Fullara, near Labhpur, is one of the Shakta pithas.
 A 10-day fair is organized near Fullara temple during Magh Purnima.

 Education

-In 2013-14, Labhpur CD block had 159 primary schools with 12,092 students, 15 middle schools with 747 students, 16 high schools with 9,314 students and 10 higher secondary schools with 13,914 students.
+In 2013–14, Labhpur CD block had 159 primary schools with 12,092 students, 15 middle schools with 747 students, 16 high schools with 9,314 students and 10 higher secondary schools with 13,914 students.
 Labhpur CD Block had 1 general degree college with 3,286 students, 4 technical/ professional institutions with 197 students and 305 institutions for special and non-formal education with 9,319 students.

 As per the 2011 census, in Labpur CD Block, amongst the 160 inhabited villages, 17 villages did not have a school, 40 villages had more than 1 primary school, 40 villages had at least 1 primary and 1 middle school and 26 villages had at least 1 middle and 1 secondary school.
 12 villages had senior secondary schools.

 Sambhunath College was established at Labhpur in 1963.